RinniSwift/Tweet-Generator/README.md

 ## [appArchitect](https://github.com/RinniSwift/Tweet-Generator/tree/master/AppArchitecture)
-*The above file demonstrates*
+# classes which contian main script and other modules to create histograms
+**[dictogram.py](https://github.com/RinniSwift/Tweet-Generator/blob/master/AppArchitecture/dictogram.py)**
-1. classes which contian main script and other modules to create histograms **[dictogram.py](https://github.com/RinniSwift/Tweet-Generator/blob/master/AppArchitecture/dictogram.py)** *class for creating a dictogram. (histogram which is implemented as a subclass of dict type)*
+*class for creating a dictogram. (histogram which is implemented as a subclass of dict type)*